hphelion/documentation/mc.dashboard.md

 **Note**:  You can also navigate to a particular activity zone via the main menu bar.

-You can display manage your activity by clicking the `Manage` buton next to the AZ you are interested in; this launches the Compute dashboard for that specific AZ.
+You can manage your activity by clicking the `Manage` button next to the AZ you are interested in; this launches the Compute dashboard for that specific AZ.
 For example, if you want to go to the AZ 1 for the `US West` region, just click that button to see that screen:

 <img src="media/compute01.png" width="580" alt="" />